Lake Tahoe Attractions & Bonsai Rock

 - Diamond Peak.

 If you plan for a Lake Tahoe vacation, book your accommodation in advance.
 Due to the excellent winter conditions, Lake Tahoe is very popular.

 Lake Tahoe Attractions – Bonsai Rock

 What is Bonsai Rock Lake Tahoe?

 One of the most famous Lake Tahoe attractions is Bonsai Rock.
 It’s also It is one of the favorite places for photographers.
 Bonsai Rock is a giant boulder that sits in Lake Tahoe’s clear blue waters less than 40 feet from shore.
-It looks fabulous, due to small trees sprouting from the cracks in the granite.
+It looks fabulous due to the small trees sprouting from the cracks in the granite.
 Like a Bonsai Tree, and that’s why the place’s name is Bonsai Rock Lake Tahoe.
 It’s a magical place, especially when the sun goes down.
 So, add Bonsai Rock to your itinerary.

 Directions to Bonsai Rock Lake Tahoe?